 This time, I managed to build Star Saber from Titan XP + 2 Life on Mars set.
 V.Leo now can merge with my LEGO Star Saber !
 They're both still lacking decent articulations, though.

-For more of these 2 creations,click on the link below:
+For more of these 2 creations,click on the links below:

 The next few years saw me getting more and more serious into building LEGO Transformers.
 Not just contented with buying sets, I hit bricklink.com to fulfill my LEGO parts needs especially hinges ,bars and clips .